Sandy Balls

 Sandy Balls is 120 acre of woods and parkland near the New Forest in Hampshire, England.
 Located between the village of Godshill and the town of Fordingbridge, it is bounded on the western edge by the River Avon.
-Now run as a holiday centre, Sandy Balls is owned by Away Resorts.
+It is run as a holiday centre, and in 2017 it was acquired by Away Resorts.

 Name

 The estate's name has been traced as far back as the reign of Henry VII.
 It appeared on maps and other documents of the time as "Sandyballas," which is the description given to the dome-shaped sand and gravel outcrops on the western boundary of the site.
 Many of these outcrops remain, including ones called Good Friday Hill and Giant's Grave.

 Due to the estate's name having a humorous sound in Modern English colloquial usage, Sandy Balls has been used in various jokes and comedies.

 On the comedy panel show Have I Got News For You, guest host Alexander Armstrong introduced a promotional video for Sandy Balls that made fun of the resort's name.